Protocol v1

 Fee Architecture

-The protocol charges fees at two distinct events:
+The protocol collects fees at three points:

-Protocol fee (claim)
+Protocol fee

 Builder deposit